efeichen/mavo-gdrive/README.md

 ### Method 2: File Path
 **Use this method if you don't wish any storage data to be displayed publically but want to allow users to have their own data after login.**

-Inside the `mv-storage`, `mv-source` or `mv-init` attribute of your Mavo app, add the keyword `gdrive/` followed by a **path** that declares where the storage file should be in your drive.
+Inside the `mv-storage`, `mv-source`, or `mv-init` attribute of your Mavo app, add the keyword `gdrive/` followed by a **path** that declares where the storage file should be in your drive.
 For example, `mv-storage="gdrive/Mavo Apps/Example/storage.json` will tell Mavo that the file `storage.json` is inside the `Example` folder which is inside the `Mavo Apps` folder.

 If you don't specify the name of the storage file, the default name will be `[your Mavo app ID].json`.
 If the folder or file you specified in the attribute doesn't exist, the backend will create it for you.
 Also, make sure to **include the extension name** of your storage file (e.g. `.json`, `.csv`), else it will be recognized as a folder.